UNICEFECAR/sample-repository/CONTRIBUTING.md

 * **Comments** allow anyone with access to the repository to provide feedback.

 ## Setting up your development environment
-You will need
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+This is a starting point for new developers who wish to setup their development workstations.
+You will need xxxxxx(language, framework, database, device, etc.)xxxxxxxxxxxxxxxx

 1. Clone the repo with `git clone https://github.com/unicefecar/<sample-repository>